misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor <target_insta_user> --no-webhook
 ```

 Webhook and avatar URLs must be complete HTTPS links with a hostname and no embedded credentials.
 Root endpoints work with or without a trailing slash.
 Known Discord and `ntfy.sh` destinations correct a stale configured provider at runtime.
 A URL passed through `--webhook-url` may remain visible in shell history or process listings, so prefer `--set-webhook-url` for normal setup.
-A `WEBHOOK_URL` left unset, or left at its `your_webhook_url` placeholder, switches webhook alerts off at startup instead of failing at the first alert, and `--verbose` reports why.
+When webhook alerts are selected but local settings are missing or invalid, the startup summary shows `Notifications (webhook): Unavailable` and names the setting.
+Automatic webhook alerts are skipped silently until the settings are corrected.

 <a id="advanced-discord-format-customization"></a>
 ### Advanced Discord-format customization